Share This :

-I’ve heard from a lot of athletes who have trouble focusing when under pressure.
-They tell me that a voice in their head starts creating doubts and worries and this triggers a tense or nervous feeling which sets them up perfectly for a choke.
+I’ve heard from a lot of athletes who have trouble focusing under pressure.
+They tell me that a voice in their head starts creating doubts and worries, which triggers a nervous feeling.
+That feeling sets them up perfectly for a choke.

-I teach techniques for improving your focus in my Mental Toughness Academy but let me suggest to you right now that you ALREADY have some ability focusing your mind.
-You just have to become aware of the fact that you use your focus ability in other areas of your life and that you CAN bring that ability over to competition.
+Let me suggest to you right now that you already have some ability to focus your mind.
+You just have to become aware of the fact that you use your focus ability in other areas of your life and that you can bring that ability over to competition.

-Here’s an example: I regularly do workshops with youth sports teams for players as young as 11 years old.
-At one particular wrestling team talk, I asked the boys if they had any trouble focusing before and during their match and they all raised their hands.
+Here’s an example: I regularly conduct workshops with youth sports teams for players as young as 11 years old.
+At one particular wrestling team talk, I asked the boys if they had any trouble focusing before or during their match.
+They all raised their hands.

-I asked a few more detailed questions to find out HOW each young wrestler managed to focus like that for so long and they couldn’t really answer it very well.
-“But HOW you focus really doesn’t matter now does it?
-Don’t even worry about HOW you do it.
-All you have to do is notice that you do it in one area of your life and decide that you CAN do it again at game time!”
+“How you focus really doesn’t matter, now does it?
+Don’t even worry about how you do it.
+All you have to do is notice that you can focus in one area of your life and decide that you can do it again at game time!”

-Here’s the really great news….
-You really only need that focus ability for a short time when under pressure to avoid the choking.
-You don’t need to focus for an hour like when you play a video game so this should really be easy!
-And, you can practice recalling your focus ability in many areas of your daily life.
-Just notice how you do it and what your thinking is when you DO focus.
+Here’s the good news: You really only need that focus ability for a short time when under pressure to avoid the choking.
+You don’t need to focus for an hour like when you play a video game.
+And you can practice recalling your focus ability in many areas of your daily life.
+Just notice how you do it and what your thinking is when you focus.

 Do you focus when watching your favorite TV show?
-Do you focus when playing on Facebook?
 Do you focus when reading a good book?
 Aren’t you having as much fun in your sport as playing a video game?
-See how easy it is that you naturally know how to focus when you’re doing something you enjoy?!
+See how easy it is that you naturally know how to focus when you’re doing something you enjoy?
 This is what keeps that little voice in your head silent.

-There are endless opportunities for you to practice your mental toughness so that when crunch time comes and the game is on the line, you come through with that trophy raised above your head!
+There are endless opportunities for you to practice your mental toughness so that when the game is on the line, you come through with that trophy raised above your head!